We have information you must know before you buy the Pilot.

 The Pilot can seat up to eight, but some of them best be small.
 The second-row seats are comfortable for adults, but the third-row seats are more suited for children.

-The second- and third-row seats are slightly higher than those ahead, theater style, improving forward visibility for passengers.
+The second- and third-row seats are slightly higher than those ahead.
+This theater seating improves forward visibility for back-seat passengers.
 The second-row seatbacks recline, albeit with limited range.
 The second row can slide fore and aft, allowing leg room for the second and third rows to be adjusted according to the size of the passengers.
 Getting into the third row is aided by the seat design.
 Flip a lever and the second-row seatback pivots forward while the entire seat slides forward.
 The seat returns to its original position by pushing on the seat back.

 Pilot's seating system is exceptionally versatile for handling a mix of cargo and people.
 Both rows of rear seats are split 60/40.
 The second-row seat folds away easily via a single lever and drops the seat flush to the floor.
 There are no gaps in the cargo floor as with some SUVs such as the Ford Explorer.